 - Walking or running shoes with good grip – it’s a jungle trek after all;

 - Light daypack – We strongly advise you to take a small, light backpack to take everything you’ll need;

 - Bug repellent – As you would expect in any tropical destination with diverse wildlife, bugs are everywhere.
 They are also the most dangerous thing you’ll encounter.
 Don’t go hiking without a repellent.

 - Travel towel – Don’t forget to take a towel.
 You’ll be at some nice beaches, and it’ll be very nice to rest and sunbath after those long walks.

-- Sunscreen – this is completely mandatory!
+- Sunscreen – This is completely mandatory!
 The sun is very strong in Malaysia during the summer!

-- Good Power bank – I wouldn’t that a power bank is mandatory, but most smartphones have such low batteries and tend to die exactly when we need them the most… 🙂
+- Good Power bank – I wouldn’t say that a power bank is mandatory, but most smartphones have such low batteries and tend to die exactly when we need them the most… 🙂

 There’s no accommodation in Penang National Park and you can’t spend the night in the park.
 However, the park is very small and it isn’t necessary!
 If you are planning on going to the park you may find accommodation in Teluk Bahang (the closest village to the park entrance) in Batu Ferringhi or even in Georgetown itself.